Track Email Receipts and Invoices in Airtable

 Calendar View

 Switch to a calendar view to see purchases plotted on a timeline.
-This makes it easy to spot recurring charges and identify months with unusual spending.
+Makes it easy to spot recurring charges and identify months with unusual spending.

 Tips